2021 European Shooting Championships

 The 2021 European Shooting Championships were held from 22 May to 5 June 2021 in Osijek, Croatia.
 1,473 athletes from 52 countries competed.

 The championship was originally scheduled to only include events for shotgun, cartridge rifle and pistol.
 Lohja in Finland was scheduled to host the European 10metre event championships for air rifle, air pistol and running target in February.
-However, travel restrictions from the COVID pandemic prevented this event from running.
+However, travel restrictions related to the COVID-19 pandemic prevented this event from taking place.
 The 10m events were hosted in Osijek.